Lecture Notes: Basic Proof Techniques

 - Write: In any group of 6 people, there are either at least 3 who all know each other, or at least 3 who are all strangers to each other.
 “Knowing” is symmetric: if A knows B, then B knows A.

-- Draw: Six vertices, representing people: A, B, C, D, E, F. Connect them in triangle, showing three people who all know each other.
+- Draw: Six vertices, representing people: A, B, C, D, E, F. Connect them in a triangle, showing three people who all know each other.
 Use a different color to show that nobody else knows each other.

 - We need to prove our statement for all possible combinations.